 There’s no middle ground.

-For those of you who have been following along, you know I recently released a Bible study on the book of Ephesians.
+I recently wrote and released a Bible study on the book of Ephesians.

 And Ephesians, like many epistles in the New Testament, was written by the Apostle Paul.

 Now, if I’m being completely honest, I did have some preconceived notions about Paul when I began working on this study—and they weren’t all positive.

 And there were a few verses in this book that tasted like the gristle on the outer edges of a T-bone steak.

 Oh, how I longed to cut them off and set them aside!

 They were tough, and chewy, and difficult to swallow.